-When you hear “teamwork” with your coworkers, what comes to mind?
-Most likely working in-person in an office with other people.
-These days, however, teamwork has taken on a new meaning for global companies that have employees and contractors located in multiple time zones.
-When your remote team is spread out across countries, how do you develop a sense of community and a company culture?
+What comes to mind when you hear “teamwork” with your coworkers?
+Most likely, working in person in an office together with other people.
+However, these days, teamwork has taken on a new meaning for global companies with employees and contractors in multiple time zones.
+How do you develop a sense of community and company culture when your remote team is spread across countries?

-Technology has made it possible for us to work from any location we choose, whether it is from home, at a coffee shop, in our car, or at a rented space.
-The last three companies I worked with were 100% remote.
+Technology has enabled us to work from any location we choose, whether from home, at a coffee shop, in our car, or in a rented workspace.

-Two of the companies had a physical office location, but the team did not work at the office unless they wanted to.
-There weren’t enough desks for everyone even if they all decided to show up for work there.
-The third was a startup without a central office.
-Everyone worked from home.
+A remote company can have a physical office location, but the team only works at the office if they want to.
+There aren’t enough desks for everyone, even if they all decide to show up to work there.
+Another type of remote company doesn’t have a central office.
+Everyone works from home.

-All three companies developed a company culture and connection between team members because they had the following common factors.
+These types of remote companies can develop a company culture and connection between team members because they have the following common factors.

 Strong Leadership and Clear Goals

-A positive company culture depended on strong leadership from management and a clear goal or purpose from day one.
+A positive company culture depends on strong leadership from management and a clear goal or purpose from day one.

-When I joined a remote company, I didn’t show up at reception where I was shown to my new workstation so I could get set up.
-I had a phone call with my new supervisor, who set up a series of Zoom meetings for me, gave me an email address so I could access company files, and assigned me a series of tasks to complete.
+At one remote company where I worked, I had a phone call with my new supervisor, who set up a series of Zoom meetings for me, gave me an email address to access company files, and assigned me tasks to complete.

-Not everything went as planned.
-The first week usually consists of chasing down people, which gets interesting when you have team members on the other side of the country… or another continent.
-When I needed to find a teammate I didn’t know, I first had to figure out how to get a hold of them.
-Unlike a traditional office, there was no reception desk to call, or a central place with all employee numbers written down.
+I faced several challenges that first week.
+I had to chase down team members on the other side of the country or on another continent.
+When I needed to find a teammate I didn’t know, I had to figure out how to get a hold of them.
+Unlike a traditional office, there was no reception desk to call or a central place with all employee numbers written down.

-Unlike a traditional office, you couldn’t wander the halls to find someone who can help you or knock on someone’s door to ask for help.
+Unlike a traditional office, you can’t wander the halls to find someone who can help you or knock on someone’s door to ask for help.
 With a remote company, that email or phone number is your lifeline.
-What lessened any frustration that could rise from these unexpected issues was clear guidance.
+Clear guidance lessens any frustration that could arise from these unexpected issues.

 My supervisor was also a role model for company culture.
-When I started to work with other team members on projects, I set up my tasks with them the same way that my supervisor had.
+When I started working with other team members on projects, I set up my tasks with them the same way my supervisor did.
 I also checked in with team members about projects.
 Clear communication is vital to a remote company.

 Building a successful, remote team depends on responsive and frequent communication.
 Having platforms, apps, and chats set up for team messages is the first step.
 The second is creating a culture of responsiveness.

-For one company that I worked with, the communication was very infrequent.
+For one company that I worked with, communication was very infrequent.
 People messaged the team with reminders of team meetings or items that were due for multiple people.
-When anyone posted a link to a completed project, or suggested an idea, one or two people with respond with a thumbs up.
-Sometimes there would be no communication for hours… or days.
+When anyone posted a link to a completed project or suggested an idea, one or two people responded with a thumbs up.
+Sometimes there would be no communication for hours or days.

-As a result, I felt detached from the company, like I was working on a deserted island.
-The infrequent messaging was like seeing a beacon of light in the darkness, a frail trail of words.
+As a result, it was easy to feel detached from the company, like working on a deserted island.
+The infrequent messaging was like seeing a beacon of light, a frail trail of words in the darkness.

 In contrast, another remote company I worked with had multiple chats set up and used platforms such as Slack.
 When one person posted an idea for review, multiple people wrote in with feedback and suggestions.
 A social chat group was filled with lengthy banter about weekend activities, jokes about life, and friendly jokes about coworkers.